Alfred Cortot: Career

 In 1905, Cortot formed a trio with Jacques Thibaud and Pablo Casals, which established itself as the leading piano trio of its era.
 In 1907, he was appointed Professor by Gabriel Fauré at the Conservatoire de Paris, replacing Raoul Pugno.
 He continued to teach at the Paris Conservatoire until 1923, where his pupils included Yvonne Lefébure, Vlado Perlemuter, Simone Plé-Caussade, Magdeleine Brard, Marguerite Monnot, and Rodica Sutzu.

 In 1919, Cortot founded the École Normale de Musique de Paris.
-His courses in musical interpretation were legendary.
+His courses in musical interpretation were highly regarded.
 For his many notable students, see here.

 As a leading musical figure, Cortot traveled for many international music events.
 The French government sponsored two promotional tours to the United States and one to the Soviet Union in 1920.
 He conducted several orchestras and was often called upon to provide piano accompaniment for touring artists when in Paris.
 He was involved in music until his health failed, and taught master classes in piano in his advanced years.

 On 21 March 1925, Cortot made the world's first commercial electrical recording of classical music for the Victor Talking Machine Company in Camden, New Jersey: Chopin's Impromptus and Schubert's Litanei, issued on Victor's Red Seal label.